cloudflare/cloudflare-access-for-atlassian/README.md

 1. Setup one additional unproxied connector in both applications [explained here](https://confluence.atlassian.com/kb/how-to-bypass-a-reverse-proxy-or-ssl-in-application-links-719095724.html). **Note that this connector should not be secured by Cloudflare Access**.
 1. Setup the application link following [this KB](https://confluence.atlassian.com/kb/how-to-create-an-unproxied-application-link-719095740.html)
+1. When creating the link with applications already behind Access you will receive a warning asking to replace the URL as id redirected once.
+When this happens just replace the URL in the field with the unsecured URL.

 ### Helpful links